Reproduced with permission from ACC

 Tractor hydraulics are enormously powerful.
 If anyone or anything gets caught in the moving parts, the driver or operator needs to be in a position to act immediately.

-It may seen needlessly time-consuming to have to climb back on the tractor to operate the height-control lever, but the driver's sear is the safest place from which to make height adjustments.
+It may seem needlessly time-consuming to have to climb back on the tractor to operate the height-control lever, but the driver's seat is the safest place from which to make height adjustments.